We’ve compiled a list of some of the best home emergency cover providers in the UK and the cover options available.Read more…

-- 5 million homes in the UK don’t have any form of home insurance.
+- 6 million homes in the UK don’t have any form of home insurance

-- The average premium (for both building and contents cover) costs £309 per year.
+- The average home insurance cost (for both building and contents cover) is £309 per year

 Who is buying home insurance and who isn’t?

-With over 22 million homes in the UK in 2017 – how many homeowners have insurance and how many are risking going without?
+With over 22 million homes in the UK – how many homeowners have insurance and how many are risking going without?

-- 5 million homes in the UK don’t have home insurance.
+- 6 million homes in the UK don’t have home insurance in 2018

-- This equates to almost 1 in 5 properties are uninsured.
+- This equates to 1 in 4 properties are uninsured